 Whistleblowers need not be U.S. citizens to be eligible for SEC whistleblower awards

-Regardless of citizenship, whistleblowers who provide original information that leads to enforcement actions with total civil penalties of more than $1 million may be eligible an award of between 10-30 percent of the total sanctions imposed.
+Regardless of citizenship, whistleblowers who provide original information that leads to enforcement actions with total monetary sanctions of more than $1 million may be eligible for an award of between 10% and 30% of the total sanctions imposed.

-Since the beginning of the whistleblower program, submissions have come from whistleblowers in 103 countries outside of the United States.
-In 2016 alone, the SEC received tips from whistleblowers in 67 foreign countries.
-The SEC Whistleblower Office received the highest number of tips from whistleblowers in the United Kingdom, Canada, Australia, China, and India.
+Since the beginning of the whistleblower program, submissions to the SEC have come from whistleblowers in 130 countries outside of the United States.
+In 2020 alone, the SEC received tips from whistleblowers in 78 foreign countries.
+The SEC Whistleblower Office has received the highest number of tips from whistleblowers in the:

-The largest award to date – more than $30 million – was issued to a whistleblower living in a foreign country.
+One of the largest awards to date – more than $30 million – was issued to a whistleblower living in a foreign country.

 What violations qualify for an award from the SEC Whistleblower Program?

-Any violation of federal securities laws qualifies for an award under the SEC Whistleblower Program, including:
+Any violation of U.S. federal securities laws qualifies for an award under the SEC Whistleblower Program, including:

 - Accounting fraud;